How do I choose a reputable keepsake maker?

 How do I place an order?

-There is rather high demand just now and the waiting list is closed and will open again once I have worked my way through a quantity of keepsakes.
-To be kept informed of when it will reopen, please sign up to my newsletter for updates.
+There is rather high demand just now and I work from a waiting list which is currently 4 or 5 months long (at Jan 2020).
+Please get in touch to be added to the list To be kept informed of when it will reopen, please sign up to my newsletter for updates.

-Once I reach you on the waiting list, full details for ordering and an order form will be sent to you by email.
+Once I reach your allocated number, full details for ordering and an order form will be sent to you by emailor FB message.

 Can I have a refund?